sdpkjc/SATQuest/README.md

 - `cnf-shuffle`: Whether to shuffle CNF formulas
 - `n-repeat`: Number of times to repeat evaluation

-The evaluation results will be logged to Weights & Biases, including:
+The evaluation results will be logged to Weights & Biases.
-- Correctness of answers
-- Format correctness
-- Detailed evaluation metrics

 ## Reinforcement Fine-Tuning (RFT)